 Children may bring a packed lunch to school which will be eaten in the dining room with the other children.
 If you wish to send a cold drink please ensure that it is in an unbreakable container.
 Please do not send fizzy drinks.
 We have a policy to encourage healthy eating, including healthy lunchboxes.
 To this end the School Nurse runs occasional ‘Healthy Lunchboxes’ sessions.

 Milk is available at morning playtime if required.
-Parents are requested to pay the school secretary on a termly basis.
+Parents are requested to pay for this via ParentPay on a termly basis.
 Milk is free for children until the term after they have reached their fifth birthday, and for those who receive a free school meal.

 FRUIT IN SCHOOL SCHEME